milesmgit/Equipment-Catalogue/README.md

  It will be much easier to design an optimum character for future use if the equipment gearset is known.

-To run the program, download and open the .sln file in Visual Studio.
+To run the program, download the project and find and open the .sln file in Visual Studio.
 The instructions for how to use the program are on screen, in console.